 That’s not a typo.
 The maximum penalty can be over three million dollars.
 Such penalties are incredibly rare, but they do happen.

 If your business operates as a subchapter-S corporation, you must file a Form 1120S each year to report the business’ income, expenses, and other information.
 The same $210 per month penalty applies, multiplied by the number of shareholders of the corporation during the year.
 In addition, the same $280 penalty can be imposed for not providing the appropriate Form K-1 to shareholders on time.

 Bottom Line: File these returns on time!
 There is usually no income tax due on a 1065 or 1120S return, so you should have no concerns about paying a balance due.
 The issue that most businesses face is that their bookkeeping isn’t up to date to get these returns prepared.
 We can help you get caught up and get returns filed to avoid these massive penalties.

 Business Tax Penalty #2: Employment Tax Penalties

-If you have employees within your Daytona Beach business, then the payroll taxes that you pay to the IRS in relation to those employees are one of the highest enforcement priorities for the government.
+If you have employees within your Central Florida business, then the payroll taxes that you pay to the IRS in relation to those employees are one of the highest enforcement priorities for the government.
 Over half of all the tax debt owed to the IRS is employment tax debt.
 These taxes consist of income tax withholding from your employees, plus both halves of Social Security and Medicare taxes.

 Depending on your total payroll tax liability for each quarter during the previous year, the frequency with which the IRS expects to receive employment tax payments from your business can change.
 However, the vast majority of small businesses must deposit these taxes on a monthly basis.